Revolutionary Innovation from Pirelli, Robotic Spiders and Strategy Games at Eden Golf Club

-Over 200 people attended the event at Eden Golf Club, and had an opportunity to visit stands and chat to teams from Pirelli, Innovia, Forth Engineering, Tech 4 Office, Cumbria Police and more.
+Update Jan 2017: New Gallery of Images added from meeting at Eden Golf Club Over 200 people attended the event at Eden Golf Club, and had an opportunity to visit stands and chat to teams from inspiring local companies.
+There were representatives from Pirelli, Innovia, Forth Engineering, Tech 4 Office, Cumbria Police, Bruce and Lukes Coffee, Vulcain Engineering Innovus, Lloyds Motors and many more.

 The event was also hosted by Adrian Davis-Johnston of Innovus, an organisation that seeks to commercialise innovative technologies in Cumbria.
 He reminded the audience that the county punches above its weight in this area, and that it is vital to ask for help and support in order to turn ideas into reality.
 He was proud to cite Atlantic Geomatics as one of their many success stories, and also the fact that his organisation has strong links with various companies exhibiting at the meeting.

 Colin Glover of Carlisle City Council said that “Carlisle and Cumbria has so much innovation going on and it is really good to showcase it”.
 The Carlisle Ambassadors continue to nurture an effective mix of public and private sector collaboration, which has resulted in projects that have made a difference both to business and community.
 The clearest example of this is the success of the Give a Day project, now in its second year.